datalad-handbook/book/docs/code_from_chapters/yale.rst

 DataLad datasets
 ^^^^^^^^^^^^^^^^

-Everything we're doing happens in or involves DataLad datasets.
+All actions we do happen in or involve DataLad datasets.
 Creating a dataset from scratch is done with the ``datalad create`` command.

 .. find-out-more:: How can I turn an existing directory into a dataset?

-   By navigating into the dataset, and running :command:`datalad create -f .` (with the ``-f/--force`` option).
+   By navigating into a directory, and running :command:`datalad create -f .` (with the ``-f/--force`` option).
-   You can take a look into the section :ref:`dataladdening` on more info on how to transform existing directories into DataLad datasets.
+   Section :ref:`dataladdening` provides more info on how to transform existing directories into DataLad datasets.
    It is advised, though, to first learn a bit of DataLad Basics first, so stay tuned.